ioBroker/plugin-sentry/README.md

 ```

 The configuration contains the following settings:
-* **dsn**: This is the Sentry DSN as displayed after creation of the sentry project
+* **dsn**: Required.
+This is the Sentry DSN as displayed after creation of the sentry project
-* **pathWhitelist**: Array with strings that needs to be part of the path to be included for reporting.
+* **pathWhitelist**: Optional array with strings that needs to be part of the path to be included for reporting.
 Exceptions that do not contain one of these strings in the reported filenames will not be sent!
 The current name of the adapter the plugin is used in is automatically added.
-* **errorBlacklist**: Array with error types that will not be reported.
+* **errorBlacklist**: Optional array with error types that will not be reported.
 "SyntaxError" is added automatically because these should be found on development time and not with real customers.

 The configuration can be contained in io-package.json in common area or for js-controller in iobroker.data/iobroker.json on main level.